State school: Japan

 Most students attend public schools through the lower secondary level, but private education is popular at the upper secondary and university levels.

 South Korea

-(Contents from Wikipedia Korea)

 The first public education system on record was put in place during the Koryo Dynasty.
 The national school system was put in place under Hak-Je (Korean: 학제; Hanja: 學制) enacted by King Seong Jong, which was modelled after the public education systems of the Song and Tang Dynasties in China.
 Hak-Je involved operating national universities, called Gukjagam in the capital and called HyangAk in other regions.
 In King SeongJong Year 6, 987 A.D., a pair of a medical doctor and a scholarly doctor were appointed to administer academic systems and curriculums at Hyang-Ak: scholarly education included subjects of geography, history, math, law, and others.
 In King SeongJong Year 11, 992 A.D., the first known national public schools called Ju-Hak (Korean: 주학; Hanja: 州學) were opened in each Ju and Gun, states and counties, to improve nationwide academic performances.